jasonbot/chains/README.md

 )
 ```

-The generic system does not allow for templated methods, so chaining methoids and expecting to go from `Chain[T]` to `Chain[V]` isn't possible.
+The generic system does not allow for templated methods, so chaining methods and expecting to go from `Chain[T]` to `Chain[V]` isn't possible.

 You need to give the templating system a hint with a junction, telling it there's 2 types involved: